woman sticking out her tongue with a challenging expression

 16 min read

-• Everyone knows alcohol can cause you to lose your balance or raise your body temperature, but it can also cause lesser-known symptoms such as tongue swelling.
+• Everyone knows alcohol can make us lose our balance or raise our body temperature, but it can also cause lesser-known symptoms such as tongue swelling.

-• Alcohol has short-term and long-term effects on oral health that should not be ignored.
+• Alcohol has short-term and long-term effects on our oral health that should not be ignored.

-• Reframe provides science-based information to help you better understand alcohol and how it affects your health.
+• Reframe provides science-based information to help us better understand alcohol and how it affects us.

 Feeling a bit wobbly, nauseous, and warm are well-known symptoms of intoxication.
-You also may have heard of some external effects of alcohol, such as tooth stains, tooth decay, and a lingering smell on our breath.
-But one side effect that may surprise you is a sore or swollen tongue.
+You may have even heard of some external effects of alcohol, such as tooth stains, tooth decay, and a lingering smell on our breath.
+But one side effect you may not have heard as much is a sore or swollen tongue.

 Whether you’ve experienced a swollen tongue from alcohol or other external factors, it’s helpful to understand why it happens and how we can prevent it.
 All the systems in our body work together for our overall functioning.
 However, alcohol’s effect on our immune system is the main culprit for a swollen tongue.